Payment Hub

 How Much Do ACH Payments Cost to Process?

-Payment processors, or merchant account providers, are the entities that determine processing fee amounts for other types of ACH transfers.
-Some ACH processors charge a fixed rate, which is generally between $0.25 and $0.75 per ACH transaction.
+Payment processors, or merchant account providers, are the entities that determine processing fee amounts for other types of clearing house transfers.
+Some ACH processors charge a fixed rate, which is generally between $0.25 and $0.75 per pending ACH transaction.
 Others may charge a percentage fee for every transaction, which ranges between 0.5 percent to 1 percent per ACH transfer.

-Providers may also charge an additional monthly fee for ACH transactions, which can vary significantly depending on the provider's demands.
+Providers may also charge an additional monthly fee for ACH processing of transfers, which can vary significantly depending on the provider's demands.

-Direct deposits may be made with ACH transfers without incurring any costs associated with that functionality in our Payment Portal.
+Direct deposits and direct debit may be made with ACH payment processing without incurring any costs associated with that functionality in our Payment Portal.

 Why Are Some ACH Transfers Rejected?